sijal001/3D-House-Project/README.md

 * Run the "3d_house.ipynb" in jupyter notebook
 * Enter the address in the given format.
 * Run all code
-* recieve the 3D_proting of the location.
+* recieve the 3D_proting and image of the location.